dhh1128/sivanea.com/to-a-fisherwoman.md

 you nod, distant in yourself, alone.
-I murmur at the tales you tell, and listen to your lonely laughter, and tease you, touch you, call and swell-- yet all too soon you go;
+I murmur at the tales you tell, and listen to your lonely laughter, and tease you, touch you, call and swell &mdash; yet all too soon you go;
 I am too terrible,
 too beautiful to know.